Evaluating Surrogates in Individualized Treatment Rules: Estimation and Inference

-{\arabic{assumption}} The conditions in Assumption 3 are analogous to those employed in the classification literature \citep{tsybakov2004optimal, audibert2007fast}, and more recently in causal inference and ITR estimation \citep{qian2011performance, luedtke2016statistical, kennedy2020optimal, kallus2022harm, dadamo2021doubly, levis2023covariate, benmichael2024policy}.
-These conditions assert that the distributions of $\tau_Y$ and $\tau_S$ do not concentrate too heavily.
-Conditions (a)-(b) rule out excessive density around zero, while conditions (c)-(d) prevent excessive concentration around their respective quantiles $y_{1-\lambda}$ and $s_{1-\lambda}$.
-In practical terms, this assumption rules out scenarios in which the CATE has excessive density at the decision boundary, as such situations would make the hard thresholding inherent in optimal ITRs particularly unstable.
+{\arabic{assumption}} The conditions in Assumption \ref{ass:margin-3} are analogous to those in the classification literature \citep{tsybakov2004optimal, audibert2007fast}, and in causal inference and ITR estimation \citep{qian2011performance, luedtke2016statistical, kennedy2020optimal, kallus2022harm, dadamo2021doubly, levis2023covariate, benmichael2024policy}.
+These conditions ensure that the distributions of $\tau_Y$ and $\tau_S$ do not concentrate too heavily.
+Conditions (a)-(b) rule out excessive density near zero, while conditions (c)-(d) prevent concentration near the quantiles $y_{1-\lambda}$ and $s_{1-\lambda}$.
+Practically, this assumption rules out scenarios where the CATE concentrates heavily at the decision boundary, which would make the hard thresholding in optimal ITRs particularly unstable.

-Using the influence-function theory, we construct a double robust estimator for $R$.
-Under the sample splitting setup, we proceed by estimating the nuisance parameters $\pi_Y$, $\pi_S$, and the CATE $\tau_Y$ with plug-in estimators, while constructing an influence function to achieve debiased estimation of $R$.
-Concretely, we define: